inexorgame-obsolete/wiki-mirror/How-To-Debug.md

     (gdb) condition 1 item_to_remove==1

-### Examine

-There is a huge number of options how to examine the memory with gdb.
-Here, the most important are explained.

-To list all the parameters of the current function, call

-    (gdb) info args

-and to list all the local variables of a function, call

-    (gdb) info locals

-If you want to print the value of one single variable, issue

-    (gdb) print <variable>

 ### Watchpoints

 If you are rather interested in a variable than in a code segment, watchpoints might be a better alternative to breakpoints.
 Watchpoints are triggered if a particular variable is accessed.